 Identifying Landing Page Domains in Your Instance

 As of August 2019, Secured Domains will be included as a base offering for all subscriptions, to ensure our customers are set up for digital security best practices when it comes to their marketing efforts.
-The base offering will secure 1 Landing Page domain and 1 Tracking Link domain - additional domains may be purchased a la carte.
+The base offering will secure your first Landing Page domain and first Tracking Link domain - additional domains may be purchased a la carte.

 If you’re a new Marketo customer with a new subscription, one of the steps in setting up your instance is to set your CNAMES, landing pages domain name, and any domain aliases.
 For more information see, Customizing Your Landing Pages URL with a CNAME and Adding Additional Landing Page CNAMEs.
 Once this is done, you’ll be ready to count the unique domains (as described below) and initiate the Secured Domains for Landing Pages process (if purchased or included in your instance).